gwensyarefaputri/debuy/README.md

-# debuy - Cross-Chain Bridge Event Listener & Relayer Simulation
+# Debuy - Cross-Chain Bridge Event Listener & Relayer Simulation

 This repository contains a Python-based simulation of a crucial backend component for a cross-chain bridge.
 It acts as an event listener and a transaction relayer, demonstrating the architectural patterns required to securely and reliably move information between two distinct blockchains.